5 Ways to Increase Your Credit Score This Summer

 Improving your credit score doesn’t happen overnight, but following these tips will have you on your way to a high credit score giving you lower interest rates and more money in your pocket.

-1 Credit Builder plan requires you to open a no-fee line of credit and a no-fee savings account, both provided by Cross River Bank, Member FDIC.
+2 Fees may apply.
+Credit Builder plan requires you to open a line of credit and a Credit Builder savings account, both banking services provided by Cross River Bank, Member FDIC.
+Credit Builder savings account is a deposit product, insured up to $250,000.
 Credit Builder is serviced by Credit Karma Credit Builder.
-You’re eligible to apply for Credit Builder if your TransUnion credit score is 619 or below at the time of application.
-A connected paycheck or QDD is required for activation.
-For QDD, must be received in the current or prior month before application, or 90 days after application submission.
+Members with a TransUnion credit score of 619 or below at the time of application may be prompted to apply for Credit Builder.
+If your score increases over 619, you may no longer see these prompts.

 One response to “5 Ways to Increase Your Credit Score This Summer”